Be sure to watch the video, under the video tab, for lubricant comparisons.

-The Featherweight Shop Motor & Gear Lubricant has now been rebranded as SEW-RETRO GreaseTM Motor & Gear Lubricant!
-We will be updating our video tutorial very soon to reflect the new brand and with even more melting point comparisons!
-As before, SEW-RETRO GreaseTM has been specially formulated with the proper melting point and lubricating qualities for vintage & antique sewing machines, including the Singer Featherweight 221 & 222K... some attachments need grease sometimes, too!
+SEW-RETRO GreaseTM Motor & Gear Lubricant!
+We have also updated our Featherweight Shop Motor & Gear Lubricant video tutorial with a "Part 2".
+It reflects the Sew-Retro Grease brand as well as illustrates an additional melting point comparison!
+As before, SEW-RETRO GreaseTM has been specially formulated with the proper melting point and lubricating qualities for vintage & antique sewing machines, including the Singer Featherweight 221 & 222K.
+Remember, some attachments need grease occasionally, too!
 SEW-RETRO GreaseTM is appropriate for any and all sewing machines with all-metal gears.
 (Do not use this lube with any plastic or nylon gears.)

 We are often asked if SEW-RETRO GreaseTM is appropriate for other vintage Singer Sewing Machine motors -- and the answer is yes - so long as your vintage Singer motor has motor ports with a felt wick inside.
 If you are unsure of this, then if your manual indicates that your vintage Singer motor requires motor lubricant, then SEW-RETRO GreaseTM will be perfectly suited for your machine.